Command Reference

 Examples

-# Install all commands from ccmd.yaml
+# Install all commands and plugins from ccmd.yaml

 ccmd install

-# Install latest version of a command
+# Install a command (auto-detected)

-ccmd install github.com/user/repo
+ccmd install github.com/user/my-command

 # Install specific version